supershaneski/chatgpt-with-image-sample/README.md

 # DALL·E 3

 Since OpenAI added [DALL·E 3 image creation in ChatGPT](https://openai.com/blog/dall-e-3-is-now-available-in-chatgpt-plus-and-enterprise), users soon realized that it would have been better if they can use DALL·E 3 and Image Analysis at the same chat session.
-But the way it is currently implemented in ChatGPT, it seem not possible unless you download and upload the images back and forth from different sessions.
+At first, it seems not possible in ChatGPT unless you download and upload the images back and forth from different sessions.
+But the most recent update have now enabled this and ChatGPT users can now use Image Analysis and DALL·E 3 at the same session.

-So for this project, I added DALL·E image creation ＼(^o^)／!
-However, as I am updating this project, DALL·E 3 API is not yet available so I am using DALL·E 2 ***with great expectations for DALL·E 3***! 😂
+Anyway, in this chatbot project I added DALL·E image creation for this purpose.
+However, as I am updating this project, DALL·E 3 API is not yet available so I am using DALL·E 2 ***with great expectations for DALL·E 3 to be released soon***! 😂

 Since DALL·E is a separate API, I will be using ***function calling*** to trigger image creation.